i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

    *  - the consumer's public key in JWK
    *  - the block of data to send as a Uint8Array
    */
-  const npProvider = new NonRepudiationOrig(dataExchangeId, providerJwks, consumerJwks.publicJwk, block)
+  const npProvider = new nonRepudiationProtocol.NonRepudiationOrig(dataExchangeId, providerJwks, consumerJwks.publicJwk, block)

   // Create the proof of origin (PoO) const poo = await npProvider.generatePoO()